isomerpages/moe-jurongsec/_our-experiences/Academic Programmes/Mother Tongue Languages.md

 *   Reading Programme

-Objective of the reading programme is to promote reading culture and reading habits in students and to improve students’ vocabulary and reading skills.
+An objective of the reading programme is to promote reading culture and reading habits in students and to improve students’ vocabulary and reading skills.

 Students will read newspaper articles (all three languages) on a bi-weekly basis.
-Assignments or discussion on topic will be designed for the students to complete after reading.
+Assignments or discussion on the given topic will be designed for the students to complete after reading.